 Our outcomes speak for themselves.
 Please review our facts and figures and if you have any questions don’t hesitate to ask.

-Cleveland Clinic's Adult Congenital Heart Disease Center is directed by Richard Krasuski, MD and Gosta Pettersson, MD, PhD and uses a multidisciplinary team approach to deal with issues specific to adolescent and adult patients with congenital heart disease (CHD).
+Cleveland Clinic's Adult Congenital Heart Disease Center is directed by David Majdalany, MD and Gosta Pettersson, MD, PhD and uses a multidisciplinary team approach to deal with issues specific to adolescent and adult patients with congenital heart disease (CHD).
 The team includes surgeons and cardiologists who specialize in both pediatric and adult CHD, anesthesiologists, nurse practitioners, internists, geneticists, dentists, obstetricians and gynecologists, psychiatrists, radiologists, cardiac rehabilitation, and physical and occupational therapists.
 Cleveland Clinic's Adult Congenital Heart Disease Center combines cutting-edge technology with compassion and a family-centered approach to congenital heart care.

 Our cardiologists and surgeons are world-renowned leaders in the treatment of CHD.
 Each year, they see about 1,300 patients and perform more than 350 surgeries with outcomes among the best in the nation.